Doctrine of the Mean: In Chinese society

-In China prior to the twentieth century the Doctrine of the Mean was integrated into the education system statewide.
+In pre-twentieth century China, the Doctrine of the Mean was integrated into the education system statewide.
 Also, one of the prerequisites for employment in the imperial government was the study and understanding of the Four Classics, included in this is the Doctrine of the Mean.
 The imperial state wanted to reinforce the three bonds of society; between the parent and child, husband and wife, and ruler and subject.
 This was believed to emphasize a peaceful home and an orderly state.

 Recently in China, the New Confucians revisited the Classics, because of its strong foundation in the educational system.
 Using the Doctrine of the Mean has become a useful source for New Confucians due to the similarities in the terminology and expression used by them and found within the text.
 This is further reinforced by the support from ancient sages and worthies who prefer education systems more closely linked to traditional Confucian thought.

 Modern views

 Sun Yat-sen critiqued the doctrine.

 Chiang Kai-shek praised the doctrine as the book that introduced him to learning and as an essence of ancient Chinese learned thought.

 According to Mao Zedong's comment on Ai Siqi's analysis of Doctrine of the Mean, Doctrine of the Mean is an eclecticism which simultaneously opposes the abolishment of exploitation and excessive exploitation.
 According to Mao, Doctrine of the Mean failed to realize that something deserves absolute negation, and in compromise, Doctrine of the Mean prevented China from progress.
 In his comment, Mao said that the Doctrine of the Mean also goes against dialectics as it stops qualitative change by emphasizing balance and harmony, maintaining contradictions past the point where they can be abolished.

 On another occasion, Mao cited the Doctrine of the Mean, stating, "Being excessive is too left-leaning and being deficient means too right-leaning.
 We need to find an optimal status, which is what the Doctrine of the Mean suggests" and that "this thought is indeed a great discovery of Confucius [...] a great achievement, an important category of philosophy, and it deserves a good explanation."

 Lu Xun, a leading figure of modern Chinese literature, saw Doctrine of the Mean as major contributing factor of the abject ethnic stereotype in modern China, believing it prevented reform from happening.

-In his speech Silent China, Lu Xun said that Chinese likes the reconcilable and the compromised.
+In his speech Silent China, he said that Chinese likes the reconcilable and the compromised.
 "For example, people will not allow you to add a window to a dark room, but when you threaten to uncover the roof, they would compromise to the idea of adding a window.
 Without a radical proposal pushing them, Chinese won't permit even the mildest reform."